Z3TA/webide/README.txt

 Run this command from the server you want to move the user TO: ssh root@whereuserat 'zfs snapshot fromvol/home/nameofuser@backup && zfs send fromvol/home/nameofuser@backup' | sudo zfs receive tovol/home/nameofuser

-(The same method can be used to make backups)
+(The same method can be used to make backups, see backup.sh)

 # Enable the user on the new server by adding a new system account:
 sudo useradd -r -s /bin/false nameofuser